-The subordinated debt of BNP Paribas Fortis, BGL BNP Paribas, and their subsidiaries at December 31, 2009 accounted for \in 11.6 billion, or 41% of the Group's total, and were comprised of \in 9.1 billion of redeemable subordinated debt and \in 2.4 billion of undated subordinated debt.
+The subordinated debt of BNP Paribas Fortis, BGL BNP Paribas, and their subsidiaries at December 31, 2009 accounted for \notin 11.6 billion, or 41% of the Group's total, and were comprised of \notin 9.1 billion of redeemable subordinated debt and \notin 2.4 billion of undated subordinated debt.

 Technical reserves of insurance companies.
-Technical reserves of insurance companies rose 17% to €101.6 billion at December 31, 2009, up from €86.5 billion the prior year.
+Technical reserves of insurance companies rose 17% to \notin 101.6 billion at December 31, 2009, up from \notin 86.5 billion the prior year.
 This increase is due primarily to higher technical reserves in the life insurance business.